toml-lang/toml/toml.md

 ## Spec

+A TOML file must be a valid UTF-8 encoded Unicode document.

 - TOML is case-sensitive.
-- A TOML file must be a valid UTF-8 encoded Unicode document.
 - Whitespace means tab (U+0009) or space (U+0020).
 - Newline means LF (U+000A) or CRLF (U+000D U+000A).

 ## Comment

 A hash symbol marks the rest of the line as a comment, except when inside a string.
-All valid code points except NUL (U+0000) and historic line-breaking codes (U+000A through U+000D) are permitted in a comment.
+Comments may contain any valid code points except a limited subset of ASCII control codes that could cause problems during editing or processing (specifically, U+0000, and U+000A to U+000D).

 ```toml
 # This is a full-line comment